snehilvj/dmc-docs/docs/dashprops/functions-as-props.md

 .. toc::

-Some Dash Mantine Components support custom JavaScript functions to let you control how things appear — such as tooltips, labels, dropdown options, and formatting.
+Some components props support JavaScript functions to control how elements look and behave — like labels, tooltips, dropdown options, and more.

 ### Basic Usage

-To use a JavaScript function in a DMC component, you pass a dictionary like this in Python:
+To use a JavaScript function in a DMC component, pass a dictionary like this:

 ```python
 {"function": "myFunctionName"}
 ```

-This tells Dash to look for a function named `myFunctionName` in a `.js` file in your app’s `/assets/` folder.
+This tells Dash to call a function named `myFunctionName` from a `.js` file in your app’s `/assets/` folder.

-#### Example: Format Temperature
+Example: Format a Slider label

-You might use this with a component like `Slider` to display a formatted label above the slider value.

 See this example in the [Slider Control Label](/components/slider#control-label) section.